Analog cosmological reheating in an ultracold Bose gas: Expanding spacetime in Bose gases

 where $\hbar$ is the reduced Planck constant, $m$ the atomic mass, $U$ an external trapping potential, and $g$ the quartic coupling which determines the strength of the atomic interactions via the $s$-wave scattering length.
+In what follows, we briefly discuss possible strategies of how to realize an expanding spacetime according to \cref{eq:metric} in an ultracold Bose gas, before we detail the approach chosen in this work.

 The most straightforward approach to incorporate expansion in a trapped Bose gas is to physically expand the trap geometry~\cite{Uhlmann:2005hf, Eckel:2017uqx, Cha:2016esj}.
 While this approach is simple and direct in principle, there are practical limitations such as the restriction to short times or small expansion velocities due to a finite optical imaging system.